mhmmdnaufall/mhmmdnaufall/README.md

+### Hi There 👋
-# Halo !
-Call me Naufal, a computer science student at IPB University
+# Call me Naufal, a computer science student at IPB University

 - 🧑‍💻 Software Developer learner